DEGIRO review

 • You want a simple, low-noise interface without social or trading features.

-• You are comfortable with the current account structure — securities lending is off by default, and you can leave it that way.
+• You are comfortable with the account structure — securities lending, where it’s offered (Netherlands, Spain, Switzerland, Italy only), is opt-in and off by default, and you can leave it that way.

 ⚠️